You are here

 IBIEM Holds Inaugural Symposium on Microbiome Dynamics and Engineering

-Program's first symposium attracts participants from each corner of the Research Triangle
+Emerging program's first symposium attracts participants from each corner of the Research Triangle

 An emerging program designed to develop the growing field of bioinformatics held its first symposium at Duke March 10, attracting 100 participants from disparate fields from each corner of the Research Triangle.